Trip overview

 Leaving the last signs of modernity behind, today’s trail winds through ancient pine forests and along the serene Karnali River.
 As the trail narrows, nature starts to feel wilder.
 Herds of blue sheep may be spotted grazing on rocky slopes.
 By late afternoon, we arrive in Singjungma, a quiet resting place tucked under massive ridgelines — a true escape from civilization.

 We begin ascending into high-altitude terrain where greenery gives way to alpine tundra.
 The path becomes more remote, cutting through rocky outcrops and open wilderness.
-Tsongsa sits amidst dramatic landscapes — a hidden alpine world untouched by time.
-Tonight, under a blanket of stars, the anticipation of high passes and ancient valleys begins to build.
+Tsongsa lies just below the Nyalu la Pass, during summer we may encounter with Local Yak camps.

-The landscape shifts again as we descend into the Limi Valley, one of Nepal’s most isolated and mystical regions.
-Ancient Tibetan culture thrives here — expect to see mani walls, stone chortens, and maybe a few shy villagers.
-In Takchi, we experience the warmth of Limi hospitality, even in the middle of nowhere.
+The landscape shifts again as we walk into the Limi Valley, one of Nepal’s most isolated and mystical regions.
+Ancient Tibetan culture thrives here — expect to see the beautiful Ardang la Peak, mani walls, stone chortens, and maybe a few summer Yak camps.

 Trek to Base Camp (4,850m)